ankane/mainstreet/README.md

 - zip_code
 - latitude
 - longitude
+- original_attributes
 - verification_info
-- original_attributes

 To add to an existing model:

 1. Use `alias_attribute` to map existing field names
-2. Add new fields like `verification_info` and `original_attributes`
+2. Add new fields like `original_attributes` and `verification_info`
 3. Add `acts_as_address` to your model

 ## Full Verification

-For full verification, sign up for a [SmartyStreets](https://smartystreets.com/features) account.
+[SmartyStreets](https://smartystreets.com/features) is required for full verification.
 The free plan supports 250 lookups per month.

 Set: